Get Free Solar Panel Quotes

 LA Flex

-If you’re not eligible for ECO4 assistance through the routes outlined above, you may still qualify for a different part of ECO4: the Local Authority Flexible Eligibility initiative, also known as LA Flex.
+If you don’t qualify for the ECO4 criteria above, you may still qualify for the Local Authority Flexible Eligibility initiative, also known as LA Flex.

-LA Flex enables local authorities like City of Doncaster Council to assist low-income, vulnerable, and energy-inefficient households that don’t meet the benefits criteria for ECO4.
+LA Flex enables local authorities (such as the City of Doncaster Council) to expand the ECO4 criteria to assist low-income, vulnerable, and energy-inefficient households that don’t meet ECO4’s criteria.

 A staggering 46.1% of fuel-poor households match this description, according to government data.